Global Commerce (GC)

 GC 301 - Global Financial Markets (4 Credit Hours)

 This course explores the determination of exchange rates and global interest rates and how they can be affected by national monetary policies.
 The historical and institutional development of the global financial system is investigated with an emphasis on the differential effects of international finance on developed and developing countries.
-GC 301 is required for all Global Commerce majors and is a prerequisite for GC 401.
+Throughout the course, students will gain facility in spreadsheet manipulation.
+Coursework may require attending co-curricular events.

 Prerequisite(s): ECON 101 and ECON 102 and GC 101 and GC 201.